MunawarJohar/BRICKS/bricks/fea/README.md

 - Output all variables through RESULT -> User selection (Variables outputted to Nodes and IntPnts need to be put in different outputs, in the end the results will be appended to the same file)
 - Result -> User Selection -> Properties -> Options : Location Coordinates

+Other considerations,

+- Plots and analysis have been made assuming SI Units except for length which has been outputted in mm
+- The analysis do not output the units therefore these have to be checked before outputting any values

 ## Considerations when using plots.py